 Child Life and Creative Therapies

-The mission of the Child Life and Creative Therapies Department is to provide quality therapeutic, supportive and educational interventions to help children and families master the hospital experience.
-The department focuses on evidence-based practices and research to provide the best care to the patients and families.
+The mission of the Child Life and Creative Therapies team is to provide therapeutic, supportive, and educational interventions to help children and families make the most out of the hospital experience.
+The team focuses on evidence-based practices and research to provide the most supportive care possible to patients and families.

 Child Life Specialists and Music and Recreation Therapists help patients understand the hospital experience through: